Adithya4720/ALL-ML-MODELS/README.md

 # ALL-ML-MODELS
-These are all models made by me for the given DATASETS!!!😁😁
+These are the Machine Learning models made by me for the given DATASETS!!!😁😁